Strong intuition is a superpower and a curse at the same time.

 - That you just need to feed the brain with the information and a combination of introspection and subconscious will create insights.

-- That people will expect more than aphoristic statement when in debate.
+- That people will expect more than aphoristic statements when in debate.
 An intuit has to be prepared for that.